liquity/V2-gov/README.md

 be deployed either via the Governance.sol contract or directly, each instance of UserProxy is accessible by Governance.sol to allow for Liquity v2 staking and voting accounting to be managed accurately.

+Governance.sol uses an internal shares concept, this allows for the weight of a user's LQTY staked to increase in power over time on a linear basis.
+Upon deposit, a User's voting power will be equal to 0, and increases at a rate of 1000% of LQTY per year.

+Users' LQTY stake can be increased and decreased over time, but each increased LQTY added will require power accrual from 0, and not assume the power of already deposited LQTY.

+In order to unstake and withdraw LQTY, a User must deallocate a sufficient number of shares corresponding to the number of LQTY to remove.

 ## Initiatives

 Initiative can be added permissionlessly, requiring the payment of a 100 BOLD fee, and in the following epoch become active